President: Ivo Entchev

 Director of Academic Outreach: Joanna Langille

-Joanna Langille is a Fellow with the Institute for International Justice at NYU School of Law and a doctoral candidate at the University of Toronto Faculty of Law.
+Joanna Langille is an Assistant Professor at the University of Western Ontario Faculty of Law.
 Her scholarship focuses on private international law and international trade law.
 She has worked as a consultant on crossborder trade law disputes, and was a summer associate at a major US law firm in Washington, DC.
 Joanna is licensed to practice in New York and Ontario.
-After completing her JD at NYU School of Law, she clerked for the Ontario Court of Appeal.
-Her prior degrees are from the University of Oxford (MPhil International Relations) and the University of Toronto.
+Joanna obtained her doctorate in law at the University of Toronto Faculty of Law as a Trudeau Scholar, and her JD is from NYU School of Law.
+She also has prior degrees are from the University of Oxford (MPhil International Relations) and the University of Toronto (BA Philosophy).
+Joanna clerked for the judges of the Ontario Court of Appeal, and spent several years as a Fellow at NYU Law.